woossi0/suite/docs/usermanual/source/webmaps/easypublish/load.rst

 GeoExplorer displays a default base layer (`MapQuest OpenStreetMap <http://open.mapquest.com/>`_) but many others are available.
 To select another base layer:

 #.
-Click the :guilabel:`Add Layers` button (green circle with the white plus) on the top left of the screen, and then click :guilabel:`Add Layers`.
+Click the :guilabel:`Add layers` on the :guilabel:`Layers` panel toolbar, and then click :guilabel:`Add layers`.

    .. figure:: img/load_addlayers.png

       *Adding layers*

 #.
-In the :guilabel:`View available data from` dialog box, select an alternate data source, such as :guilabel:`Google Layers` or :guilabel:`MapBox Layers`.
+In the :guilabel:`View available data from` list, select an alternate data source, such as :guilabel:`Google Layers` or :guilabel:`MapBox Layers`.

    .. figure:: img/load_hostedlayersource.png

       *Hosted layer sources*

 #.
 A list of hosted layers will be shown.
-Click the layer you would like to add as a base layer, and click :guilabel:`Add Layers`.
+Click the layer you would like to add as a base layer, and click :guilabel:`Add layers`.

    .. figure:: img/load_hostedlayer.png